solana-labs/solana-program-library/docs/src/stake-pool/quickstart.md

 of running your stake pool, and potential malicious actors that may abuse your pool if it has no fees.

+See [Fees](fees.md) for more information about fees and best practices.

 Each of these parameters is modifiable after pool creation, so there's no need to worry about being locked in to any choices.